Owen Tudor (d.1690) m. Mary Loomis Skinner (d.1680)

 [* I recently found a copy of The Brewster Genealogy: 1566-1907 by Emma C Brewster Jones, publ.
 1908, The Grafton Press in which page 150 cites “Capt.
 Owen (Tudor)… d. abt.
 1818.”
-No source for that – no obit or family bible cited.]
+This text does not provide a source for that – no obit or family bible cited.]

 The census of 1810 shows Owen Tudor as head of household and one female of age 22-44; there is no evidence of they having had children, so any papers or artifacts that would have survived are at the mercy of peripheral family; any of their nieces or nephews.
 I have the usual dates of Birth/Marriage/Children/Death used as foundations for any genealogical record but I have records of his naval service, a few of ships he mastered as a merchant captain, and a letter he had written to his Captain Moses Tryon while serving aboard the USS Connecticut, but I hope for more personal data.
 Even, perhaps, a portrait??